-We can observe from here that the usage of "rakyat" has its roots in a collective of individuals, although this collective could extend from an organic one to an officially-defined one.
-Organic interpretations would include "people", "folk", and "public"; while official ones would include "government", "Malaysian", "national", and "country", though in some circumstances these too could be subjective.
+We can observe from here that the usage of rakyat has its roots in a collective of individuals, although this collective could extend from an organic one to an officially-defined one.
+Organic interpretations would include people, folk and public; while official ones would include government, Malaysian, national and country, though in some circumstances these too could be subjective.

-According to Wiktionary.org, the plural of "rakyat" is "rakyats".
-The singular form refers to "an ordinary citizen"; while the plural form refers to "the people or citizens of a country, as a collective".
-Alternative forms of "rakyat" include

-"ra'jat" and "rakjat".
-The etymology of the term originates from "ra'yat" in Classical Malay, which means "people", and from "ra'iyya" (رَعِيَّةُ) in Arabic.
-As a noun, the term is used in the following ways:

-Rakyat (first-person possessive rakyatku, second-person possessive rakyatmu, third-person possessive rakyatnya). (https://en.wiktionary.org/wiki/rakyat)
+According to Wiktionary.org (2024), the plural of rakyat is rakyats.
+The singular form refers to an ordinary citizen, while the plural form refers to the people or citizens of a country, as a collective.
+Alternative forms of rakyat include ra'jat and rakjat.
+The etymology of the term originates from ra'yat in classical Malay, meaning people, and from ra'iyya (رَعِينَ) in Arabic.
+As a noun, the term is used in the following ways: Rakyat (first-person possessive rakyatku, second-person possessive rakyatmu, third-person possessive rakyatnya).